daniel-su1/cognispace/README.md

 ## Future Developments

 I plan to further improve StudySpotter by overhauling the frontend with a more responsive, visually pleasing UI using React.js.
 I am also considering converting it into a Single Page Application for improved user experience.

-## Contributing

-We welcome contributions!
-Please feel free to fork the repository and submit pull requests.
-If you find any bugs, do not hesitate to submit an issue in the Github repository.

 ## License